FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 };
 ```

-Initialize the <code>FACTFinderSettings</code> with your FACT-Finder account and password and the
+Initialize the <code>FACTFinderSettings</code> with your FactFinder account and password and the
-URL of your FACT-Finder setup.
+URL of your FactFinder setup.
 All the necessary authentication information will be injected into the
 request.

 If you know what you are doing, you can also build a request from scratch.